 Going to Paris soon and want to know more about the City of Light?
 Awesome!
-That’s exactly what you’re going to get with this article.
+That’s exactly what you’re going to get!
+In this article, you will find an amazing selection of fun facts about Paris.

 As a French person, if there is one thing I always loved about my country it’s its culture and history!